Your Questions About Skin Discoloration, AnsweredAugust 29, 2023

 How Can I Identify the Difference Between Freckles and Dark Spots?

 If your discoloration is caused by environmental factors, such as excessive sun exposure or pollution, the best way to prevent it from getting worse is to protect your skin.
-This includes applying broad-spectrum SPF 15 or higher each and every day and pairing it with an antioxidant product that can help neutralize free radicals, like SkinCeuticals C E Ferulic with 15% L-Ascorbic Acid.
-For maximum protection, it’s wise to wear protective clothing, seek shade, and avoid peak sun hours — between 10 a.m. and 2 p.m.— when rays are strongest.
+This includes applying a broad-spectrum sunscreen with SPF 30 or higher each and every day and pairing it with an antioxidant product that can help neutralize free radicals, like the SkinCeuticals C E Ferulic with 15% L-Ascorbic Acid.
+For maximum protection, it’s also wise to wear protective clothing, seek shade, and avoid peak sun hours — between 10 a.m. and 2 p.m.— when rays are strongest.
 Don’t skimp on reapplying sunscreen, either — there are plenty of spray and powder SPF formulas available to help you stay protected throughout the day without disturbing your makeup or skincare underneath.

 Products to Help Skin Discoloration